Nexmo/nexmo-developer/_tutorials/install-local-web-server.md

 # Install local web server

-Install a web server such as `http-server`:
+Install a web server, such as `http-server`, on your local machine for testing purposes, using a command such as the following:

 ```
-npm install http-server
+npm install http-server -g
 ```

 You can then run the server locally in your project directory with: